alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ### Volatile global variables

-These are global variables named §c .. §z
+These are processor register (global volatile) variables named §c .. §z

 The prefix symbol is found under escape and is not shifted, at least on UK keyboards.